 “Brainey” Ways to Write a Novel

 I wish one (or more!) of you would tell me how to write a novel.
-I’m trying to write one, and can use all the help I can get.
+I’m trying to write a new one, and can use all the help I can get.

 Those of you who have read about my idea for the new novel (you can scan back through my blog posts to “Here at Hambidge, #3,Willie Earle, etc.” if you want more detail) know it is based on a 1947 lynching and trial in my hometown of Greenville, S.C.
 I have a wealth of research material, and I’m about 16,000 words into the thing.
 Gee, only 84,000 to go….